zaBogdan/Genisys/README.md

 This needs to be done before of the releasing date, which is not yet known.
 It's a high change to be around the 1'st May.
 - [x] Add the option for posts to be encrypted
 - [x] Add the option for posts to be decrypted.
-- [ ] Link the posts with the author, by adding foreignKeys
+- [x] Link the posts with the author, by adding foreignKeys
 - [ ] Find a way to store for 30 days the deleted posts.
-- [ ] Secure the API
+- [x] Secure the API
 - [ ] Add some role system
+- [ ] Add activity feature (using the access & refresh tokens)
+- [ ] Add a monitoring system and be able to recieve it (MongoDB maybe)

 ### Developing
 None of the following can be used in a production enviroment.
 Some are full of bugs or not yet started.
 For the working ones you can check [Endpoints Docs](Endpoints.md)

 1. Posts
-    - DELETE /post/<id> #Delete a post by its id
+    - Delete a post by its id
 2. Authors
-    - GET /author/<name> #Information about specific author & his posts
-    - POST /author/<name> #Create a new author
-    - PUT /author/<name> #Update author information
-    - DELETE /author/<name> #Delete an existing author
+    - Logout an user, revoking it's credentials.